mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/07-freelance-like-anarchist.md

 The secret?
 He freelanced like an anarchist: minimal hierarchy, maximum autonomy, direct relationships with the people who benefited from his work.

+## The Graphic Designer Who Built Her Own Economy

+**Carmen Morales' Creative Independence**: While Alex had developer privilege in a high-demand field, Carmen faced tougher challenges as a freelance graphic designer in San Antonio.
+At 34, she was supporting two kids as a single mother and couldn't afford the luxury of turning down work.

+Initially, Carmen relied heavily on Fiverr and 99designs, accepting low-paying projects to build reviews.
+The platform fees and race-to-the-bottom pricing meant she was working 60+ hours per week to barely cover rent.

+"I was designing logos for $50 while Fiverr took $10," Carmen says.
+"I realized I was subsidizing a platform that didn't care if I could feed my kids."

+Carmen's breakthrough came when she started documenting her design process on TikTok and Instagram.
+Her videos showing "logo design in 60 seconds" went viral, bringing direct inquiries from small business owners who could see her skills and personality.

+She began offering "brand packages" instead of individual logos—combining design work with social media templates and basic marketing guidance.
+Her clients valued the relationship and comprehensive service enough to pay $1,500-3,000 per project instead of $50.

+Two years later, Carmen works exclusively with direct clients, earns $85K annually, and has built a waiting list despite charging premium rates.
+She employs two other local designers and teaches workshops on platform independence for creative freelancers.

+"The platforms want you to believe you need them," Carmen says.
+"But your clients need you.
+Cut out the middleman and build real relationships."

 ## Why Most Freelancing Advice Is Corporate Propaganda

 The standard freelancing advice comes from the same people who created the systems that extract value from workers: